Jennifer Glacel

 About Jennifer

 Jennifer Glacel is the owner and founder of Seven Corners Psychotherapy.
 She is a Licensed Clinical Social Worker, and a Registered Play Therapist - Supervisor.
-An Autistic therapist skilled in working with children, teens, and adults for over 16 years, Jennifer’s current focus is working with other clinicians, through training and supervision, to help them understand neurodivergence and autism and increase their skills in play therapy and using symbols and sandplay in therapy with clients of all ages.
-Jennifer is a founder and the President of the Board of Directors of the
+An Autistic therapist skilled in working with children, teens, and adults for over 16 years, Jennifer’s current focus is working with other clinicians, through training and supervision, to help them understand neurodivergence and autism and increase their skills in play therapy.

-Washington Interdisciplinary Neurodivergence Group, or WING.
-WING is a non-profit dedicated to providing resources, education, advocacy, and most of all community that centers neurodivergent folks and their needs in the Washington, DC metropolitan area.
-You can hear more from Jennifer on two episodes of the
+Jennifer is a co-founder of the Washington Interdisciplinary Neurodivergence Group, or WING.
+WING is a group of clinicians dedicated to providing resources, education, advocacy, and most of all community that centers neurodivergent folks and their needs in the Washington, DC metropolitan area.

 Clients Jennifer Serves